linuxcaffe/tw-sched-sh/README.md

 * Candidates are matching, +READY (+PENDING and not blocked or scheduled.after:now) and served up most-urgent-first.
 * Targets are matching tasks with an upcoming sched:date, sorted soonest-first.
+The IDs are used as sched:ID.scheduled, the list length is configurable.

 SCREENSHOT